-□ a. jury trial; or and trial procedures. □ b.
-Exercise his or her right to a trial by jury. □ c.
-Set the case according to the juvenile offender's request. □ d.
-Set bail, if applicable. □ e.
-Inform both the defendant and his or her parent or guardian of the date, time, and place of the trial.
-If the trial date is not known at the time of plea, tell the defendant and parent or guardian that notice is coming.
-Verify the juvenile's address at this time. □ f.
+- □ a.
+Waive a jury trial and proceed with a nonjury trial; or - b.
+Exercise his or her right to a trial by jury. - □ c.
+Set the case according to the juvenile offender's request. - □ d.
+Set bail, if applicable. - □ e.
+Inform both the defendant and his or her parent or guardian of the date, time, and place of the trial. - ☐ f.
 In a case that involves a child eligible for diversion under Article 45.304 that results in a trial, if the court determines that the evidence presented in a bench trial would support a finding of guilt, or if a jury returns a verdict of guilty, provide the child and the child 's parents the opportunity to accept placement in diversion, under Article 45.310, instead of entering an adjudication of guilt.
 If the child and parent accept, place the child in diversion.
-If they decline, find the child guilty and proceed to Step 18.
-Art.
-45. 041(a-2), C.C.P.
-This provision applies to offenses committed on or after January 1, 2025.
-1 7. defend lea of "guilty" or "no contest," inform the ant and his or her parent or guardian of the e options to dispose of the case: □ a.
-Driving safety course, if applicable.
-See Checklist 5-1. □ b.
-Teen court, if applicable.
-Art.
-45/45A.401, C.C.P. □ c.
-Deferred disposition, if applicable.
-See Checklist 8-2.
-See Checklist 8-1 for sentencing.
-1 8. court n Article fine and impose any required sanctions.
-The may require rehabilitative sanctions under 45.057/45A.457, C.C.P.
-See Checklist 13-15 posing those sanctions.
-"The fine is set in the amount of \$ In addition to the fine, you must pay court costs."
-For Alcoholic Beverage Code offenses, see Checklist 13-6 for information on required sanctions.
+If they decline, find the child guilty and proceed to Step 18. - □ 17.
+On a plea of "guilty" or "no contest," inform the defendant and his or her parent or guardian of the possible options to dispose of the case: - □ a.
+Driving safety course, if applicable. - □ b.
+Teen court, if applicable. - □ c.
+Deferred disposition, if applicable. - □ 18.
+Set the fine and impose any required sanctions.
+The court may require rehabilitative sanctions under Article 45.057/45A.457, C.C.P.
+See Checklist 13-15 for imposing those sanctions.